Plenary Sessions & Speakers

 The Case for Physiological Closed Loop Control DBS followed by Debate

-Prof. Tim Denison, UK
+Tim Denison, UK

 The Case against Physiological Closed Loop Control DBS followed by Debate

-Dr Cameron McIntyre, USA
+Cameron McIntyre, USA

 Plenary Session 2

-Challenges to SCS for Pain
+Challenges to Spine Cord Stimulation for Pain

-Dr Sam Eldabe, UK
+Sam Eldabe, UK

 Plenary Session 3